Skip to main content

 If you otherwise meet all of the conditions for rent-a-room relief above, but your gross property income (the amount before expenses are taken off) exceeds the limit of £7,500 (or £3,750 if jointly let), you do not qualify for the automatic exemption.

-However, you can make an election to be taxed on an ‘alternative basis’ – meaning you can elect to deduct rent-a-room relief instead of calculating your property income under the usual principles.
+However, you can make an election to be taxed on the ‘alternative basis’ – meaning you can elect to deduct rent-a-room relief instead of calculating your property income under the usual principles.
 Therefore, under the ‘alternative basis’, the taxable amount will then be the gross rent received (which includes any payments received for meals and services) less rent-a-room relief.
 You cannot claim any deductions for related expenses.

 This election must be made to HMRC in writing by 31 January, in the second year after the end of the relevant tax year.
 For example, if you wish to opt in to the ‘alternative basis’ for the tax year ended 5 April 2024, you must make the election by 31 January 2026.
-In practice, you would usually do this by ticking the relevant box on your self assessment tax return that you want the relief to apply.
-Filing your tax return by the usual filing deadline will be accepted by HMRC as the relevant notification.

 You may not wish to elect to be taxed on the ‘alternative basis’ if you have made a loss – that is, your expenses are more than your property income.
 You may prefer to be taxed on the normal basis for property income, so that you can claim and use the loss.